 What are the rights and responsibilities of a Dramatists Guild member when being produced on Broadway?

-Your rights and responsibilities are one and the same when being produced on Broadway: to use the Guild contract when licensing Broadway production rights to a producer, to have the contract certified by the Guild, and to pay dues on the royalties you earn from the first-class productions presented under the contract, and from any other Tony-eligible productions of your work
+The rights and responsibilities of a DG member in this situation are actually one and the same: to use the Guild contract when licensing their Broadway production rights to a producer, to have the contract certified by the Guild, and to pay dues on the royalties they earn from the first-class productions presented under the contract, and from any other Tony-eligible productions of their work.

 What is the Approved Production Contract (the “APC”)?

-First established in 1926, the APC is the Guild contract for licensing “First Class” (e.g., Broadway) production rights and DG members are required to use it as a condition of membership.
-It guarantees you the ownership of your copyright, approval over all changes in your work and over the hiring of all artistic personnel, as well as the rights to be billed, to be present, and to be paid a reasonable royalty.
-Members also reserve all the rights not specifically granted under the APC, including foreign territory productions, stock and amateur licensing, music publishing, and audiovisual adaptations.
+Members also reserve all the rights not specifically granted under the APC, including foreign territory productions, stock & amateur licensing, music publishing, and audio-visual adaptations.
 Any revisions to the APC that may be negotiated between the author and the producer must then be certified by the Guild.